Written May 2020:

-I've been working with Rev. Kevin Tarsa on developing our UU services for November (the whole month's theme is aptly "Healing").
+I’ve been working with Rev. Kevin Tarsa on developing our UU services for November (the whole month’s theme is apt,“Healing”).
 What a gift to be able to serve in this way!

 The second training is a deepening of my Nia practice with “Moving to Heal.”
 This is deep somatic healing medicine that I get to take first for myself and then will be able to offer to others.
 This type of moving is designed for people with limited mobility, health challenges, depression, anxiety, dementia, parkinson's, in cancer treatment, etc., and yes... trauma.

-I'll boldly say that everybody has experienced some kind of trauma and every body is likely holding some trauma, since the only way to really work through it is through the body, not the mind, which we tend to be so fond of in the west.
+I’ll boldly say that everybody has experienced some kind of trauma and that unless it’s been worked through, every body is likely holding some trauma, since the only way to really work through it is through the body, not the mind, which we tend to be so fond of in the west.

 I’ve learned that one reason I didn’t even know what I’d experienced was called trauma is that it's only been in the last decade or so that we’ve really begun to recognize and work with trauma—as well as what constitutes trauma.
 The Adverse Childhood Experiences (ACE) study taught us so much: watch this TED talk from Dr Nadine Burke Harris, “How childhood trauma affects health across a lifetime”).

-One of the issues for me is that the many years of therapy I'd done was primarily cognitive.
-Since trauma lives in the body, cognitive therapy is inept at healing it.
-For resolution, it's essential to go through the body.
+One of the issues for me is that the many years of therapy I’d done was primarily cognitive.
+When trauma is stuck in the body, cognitive therapy is insufficient for healing it.
+For resolution, it’s essential to go through the body.
 (Kinda how focusing on talking about building a house won't get the house built!)